 Company car tax for electric cars

-If you're new to electric cars, you may have heard that phrase 'BIK' mentioned a lot.
+If you're new to electric cars, you may have heard the phrase 'BIK' mentioned a lot.
 So, what is it?

 It stands for Benefit-in-kind (BIK) rates, which is a form of company car tax.
-This guide explains all you need to know about BIK rates, company car tax for electric cars, how they are decided and how it affects you.
+This guide explains all you need to know about BIK rates, company car tax for electric cars, how they are decided and how it affects you with details on how this will change all the way to April 2028.

 First, however, let's look at why you should ditch your petrol or diesel vehicle for an electric car other than for tax purposes.

-Electric company cars make great sense for the company car driver because it helps to reduce your company car tax and your carbon footprint – after all, these are zero emission company cars.
+Electric company cars make great sense for the company car driver because it helps to reduce your company car tax and your carbon footprint – after all, these are zero emission vehicles.

 Choosing an electric car also makes sense for the company.

-A diesel car or petrol vehicle may not align with the company's overall need to be more sustainable or eco-friendly, which is something a greater number of consumers are wanting from the companies they deal with.
+An equivalent petrol or diesel vehicle may not align with the company's overall need to be more sustainable or eco-friendly, which is something a greater number of consumers are wanting from the companies they deal with.

 A brand new electric car sends the right message to clients that you are helping to preserve the earth.